Green Belt (Protection) Bill

 Description

-This bill establishes a national register of all green belt land as it existed on January 1st, 2019.
-It will be updated to reflect any changes since then, classifying land de-designated after that date as "Former Green Belt land" and newly designated land as "New Green Belt land".
+This bill establishes a publicly accessible national register of all land designated as Green Belt in England as of January 1st, 2019.
+The register will be updated to reflect any changes in designation, classifying de-designated land as "Former Green Belt land" and newly designated land as "New Green Belt land".

 Government Spending